The durable layer your agents work with.

 Structured state for workflows.

-Create data-table-like collections for leads, tasks, reviews, requirements, records, queues, and workflow state.
+Create tables for leads, tasks, reviews, requirements, records, queues, and workflow state.

 Encrypted coordination.